abhiseknayak/majorProject/README.md

 Reference: https://pypi.org/project/pyFTS/

-Here is a comparison chart between LSTM and fuzzy logic
+Here is a comparison chart between LSTM and fuzzy logic.
+Zoomed image for less number of data points.
+Obviously the better one is for Fuzzy.

 ![Image description](https://github.com/abhiseknayak/majorProject/blob/refs/comparison-lstm-fuzzy.jpg)